HomeOnMars/projektoOmnijo/OmniCentro.md

 As the next great global economic recession unfolds (triggered by the bursting of the AI bubble weeks after the coronation day), many countries are struggling and tighting their immigration rules.
-Regno de Omnijo, however, did surprisingly (again) well, attracting people to stay.
+La Regno de Omnijo, however, did surprisingly (again) well, attracting people to stay.
 Actually, from an outsider perspective, Omnijo's response was almost perfect.
 <span style="color:Silver">Serena</span> was even able to take the chance